Monitor State Activity Through Active State Data

 You can customize this definition by reordering the enumerated values or renaming

 the default value.
 Do not rename the enumerated values that correspond to states or

 getDefaultValue method to specify a different default

 value.
 For more information, see Define Enumerated Data Types.

 The base storage type for automatically created enumerations defaults to

-Parameters dialog box and, in the Optimization pane, change the value of the Base storage type for
+the Configuration Parameters dialog box and, in the Optimization pane, change the value of the Base storage type for

 automatically created enumerations parameter.
 For more